plainenough/slackbot/README.md

 /commands are not implemented.

 ### TODO:
-* generate better user instruction
+* generate better user instructions
+* convert config to secondary option and retrieve config from environment variables
+* auto discover as much about the application as possible to reduce config
+* add assertions to testing